kevintruong/til/HW0.md

 ## Chapter 2

-Sizing up C types and their limits, int, char arrays and incrementing pointers
+Sizing up C types and their limits, `int` and `char` arrays, and incrementing pointers

 ### Not all bytes are 8 bits?
 1. How many bits are there in a byte?